 While it is possible your dog is rolling to relieve an itch, the symptoms of fleas are usually fairly easy to identify.

 A dog with a flea infestation tends to mainly nibble around the base of his tail and scratch the back of his head with a back foot.

-By all means check your dog’s skin to make sure there is nothing irritating his back, but the chances are he is rolling for other reasons.
+By all means, check your dog’s skin to make sure there is nothing irritating his back.
+But the chances are that he is rolling for other reasons.